6 Ways Ecommerce Chatbots Help to Increase Sales, Conversions & Retention

 Over to You

 These are just some of the more popular ways eCommerce chatbots help to increase sales, conversions, and retention.
-If you’re selling online through a particular platform like Shopify or Magento, you can simply hire Shopify developer or Magento eCommerce expert to help you with integrating chatbots with your online store’s functions.
+If you’re selling online through a particular platform like Shopify or Magento, you can simply hire a Shopify developer or Magento eCommerce expert to help you with integrating chatbots with your online store’s functions.

 That said, modern chatbots can help you increase sales even for your offline store.
 For instance, they can help you make the most of an omnichannel strategy by leveraging Messenger scan codes (Facebook and Snapchat), promoting location-specific offers, and offering live chat within a physical store to help with a purchase.